Ex-Formula One boss Bernie Ecclestone denies fraud charge | Law-Order

 - United Kingdom

-The business magnate, who was dressed in a dark three-piece suit, was escorted into the court building's exit by security guards and his legal team.
-He was granted unconditional bail ahead of his next appearance at Southwark Crown Court on September 19.
+Prosecutor Robert Simpson told the court that Ecclestone did not declare a trust in Singapore with a bank account containing about $650 million when he was asked about any trusts abroad that he was involved in.
+The business magnate, dressed in a three-piece suit, was escorted into the court building's exit by security guards and his legal team.
+He was granted unconditional bail ahead of his next appearance at Southwark Crown Court on Sept.
+19.

-Ecclestone headed Formula One racing and controlled the sport for four decades from the 1970s to 2017 when he stepped down as a chief executive and Liberty Media took over the series.
+Ecclestone headed Formula One racing and controlled the sport for for four decades from the 1970s to 2017, when he stepped down as chief executive and Liberty Media took over the series.

 He was arrested in Brazil in May for carrying a gun in his luggage while boarding a plane.